brsr/antitile/docs/conway.rst

 (even the alternating ones) as having the topology of a sphere: identify the two edges on the left and the two edges on the right.
 Then, the operation can be described as taking the connected sum of the operator chamber diagrams with each face of the seed polyhedron.
-Thus assumption 2 in the list of assumptions at the end of the "Operators on counts" section: taking the connected sum with a sphere does not change the topology, so the operation does not change the Euler characteristic.
+Thus one of the assumptions for EROs: taking the connected sum with a sphere does not change the topology, so the operation does not change the Euler characteristic.

+However, operators that alter the topology can be described, introducing holes or other features to a polyhedron.
+This may require us to think of the chamber structure as having been extruded from a square into a square prism.
+One simple operator of this kind makes nested or offset copies of the polyhedron, which we'll call "copy" and denote :math:`ɔ_n`.
+Obviously, this has :math:`M_ɔ = n M_S = n I_3` where `n` is the number of copies produced, and :math:`k = \ell = 1`.
+As expected, the Euler characteristic of the result is the Euler characteristic of the seed times `n`.
+The n=0 case implies an "annihilate" operator that returns the empty "polyhedron" with 0 vertices, edges, and faces.

 .. _skeleton:
 .. figure:: edge_chambers_skeleton.svg